MuhammadHamzaAmir/Comment-Dead-Code/README.md

 # **Unused Code Identification and Commenting**

-Using the `main.py` script, we can comment any unused class methods.
+We can remove any unused class methods by commenting out them.

 ## **Prerequisites**